Good-Habits/good-habits-webapp/docs/infrastructure-decisions.md

 what I would expect.

 **Mithril** - routing, XHR out of the box, components, simple JS objects as a store.
-Template syntax a bit fanky, but can be converted to the JSX, although I don't see any real need for that.
+JSX can be enabled with a bit of configuration.
+Good deal.

+## Styleguide

+At first, I went for the storybook.
+But I saw horrors.
+I understood, that this is HELL.
+490 dependencies.
+Is this real?
+Is this necessary?
+I want to have a styleguide for the project, but this is too much.
+So I went with a "poor man styleguide".
+A static HTML page with components.
+A bit of a hussle to maintain, but simlple, easy to understand thing.